Kritikaadhikarii/kritikaadhikarii/README.md

 ## Goals
 - Work for Google as a software engineer
 - Be comfortable with dynamic programming problems
-- Develop an application with Kotlin
+- Develop 15 applications with Kotlin